monzo/docs/source/includes/_authentication.md

 }
 ```

 When you receive an authorization code, exchange it for an access token.
-The resulting access token is tied to both your client and an individual Mondo user, and is valid for several hours.
+The resulting access token is tied to both your client and an individual Monzo user, and is valid for several hours.

 ##### Request arguments

 <span class="hide">Parameter</span> | <span class="hide">Description</span>
 ------------------------------------|--------------------------------------
 `grant_type`<br><span class="label notice">Required</span>|This must be set to `authorization_code`
-`client_id`<br><span class="label notice">Required</span>|The client ID you received from Mondo.
+`client_id`<br><span class="label notice">Required</span>|The client ID you received from Monzo.
-`client_secret`<br><span class="label notice">Required</span>|The client secret which you received from Mondo.
+`client_secret`<br><span class="label notice">Required</span>|The client secret which you received from Monzo.
 `redirect_uri`<br><span class="label notice">Required</span>|The URL in your app where users were sent after authorisation.
 `code`<br><span class="label notice">Required</span>|The authorization code you received when the user was redirected back to your app.